sciZer0/newdiscoveries/a/README.md

   direction of the pushing</i>
 </p>

-For example, when your organism (specifically, your hand) is pushing a strong wall with some great effort,
+For example, when your organism (in particular, your hand) is pushing a strong wall with some great effort,

 <p align="center">
   <img src="/assets/images/10.png"/><br>